wssranjula/Financial-Advisor-Agent/README.md

 The second argument to `create_deep_agent` is `instructions`.
 This will serve as part of the prompt of the deep agent.
-Note that there is a [built in system prompt](src/deepagents/prompts.py) as well, so this is not the *entire* prompt the agent will see.
+Note that our deep agent middleware appends further instructions to the deep agent regarding to-do list, filesystem, and subagent usage, so this is not the *entire* prompt the agent will see.

 ### `subagents` (Optional)